zinuok/VINS-Fusion-ROS2/README.md

 ### run
 currently, I succeed to execute from binary file at 'install' folder. <br>
 The problem is that the built ROS package cannout be found, even after sourcing setup.bash files.
-I'm still tyring to resolve the issue. <br>
+I'm still tyring to resolve this issue. <br>
 However, you can normally execute this package as follows (using binary file):
 ```
 $(PATH_TO_YOUR_ROS_WS)/install/vins/bin/vins_node $(PATH_TO_CONFIG.YAML)